littleosbook/littleosbook/interrupts.md

 The task handler uses Intel specific functionality, so they won't be covered here (see the Intel manual [@intel3a], chapter 6, for more info).
-The only difference between an interrupt handler and a trap handler is that the interrupt handler disables interrupts, that is, you can't get an interrupt while at the same time handling an interrupt.
+The only difference between an interrupt handler and a trap handler is that the interrupt handler disables interrupts, which mean you can't get an interrupt while at the same time handling an interrupt.
 In this book, we will use trap handlers and disable interrupts manually when we need to.

 ## Creating an Entry in the IDT
 An entry in the IDT for an interrupt handler consists of 64 bits.
-The highest 32 bits are:
+The highest 32 bits are shown in the figure below:

     Bit:     | 31              16 | 15 | 14 13 | 12 | 11 | 10 9 8 | 7 6 5 | 4 3 2 1 0 |
     Content: | offset high        | P  | DPL   | 0  | D  | 1  1 0 | 0 0 0 | reserved  |

-and the lowest 32 bits are:
+The lowest 32 bits are presented in the following figure:

     Bit:     | 31              16 | 15              0 |
     Content: | segment selector   | offset low        |

-The contents are:
+A description for each name can be found in the table below:

              Name Description
 ----------------- ------------